Fatal Infections: Why are Some Diseases Incurable? - Senior SPARK

 In this course, we will grow microbes and analyze their colonies.
 Also, we will tour microbiology laboratories studying disease to learn how their research might one day cure patients.
 We will learn how our body’s natural defense system works and why, in some circumstances, it fails to eliminate the invading organism.
 We will describe the inherent differences between bacteria and viruses, as well as how they survive and proliferate in humans.
 Symptoms and diagnosis will also be emphasized.

-For the purposes of this class, we will discuss some infections that have attacked people throughout history, including rabies, influenza, and the bubonic plaque.
-For comparison, we will brainstorm on newer entities such as Ebola and HIV (human immunodeficiency virus) that have only arisen in the last few decades.
+For the purposes of this class, we will discuss some infections that have attacked people throughout history, including rabies, mad cow, and the bubonic plaque.
+For comparison, we will brainstorm on newer entities such as Ebola that have only arisen in the last few decades.
 This course will detail ancient medical remedies, current treatments and theoretical future medicines for these fatal infectious diseases.
-Furthermore, we will touch on how these deadly microorganisms have shaped our culture, fears and myths.
-Did you know that vampires and werewolves were thought real because of certain infections?
+Furthermore, we will touch on how these deadly microorganisms have shaped our culture, fears and myths, examples such as vampires and werewolves.

 By the end of the week, students will be familiar with the different types of invisible germs and how the human body’s natural defense system works to combat these invading microbes.
 Using hands-on experiments, students will grow their own microbes and explore why some germs are deadly, while others are harmless.
 Students will understand how infections spread in humans and their animal hosts.
 Moreover, students will explore the medical lineage of these diseases, such as where they originated and the historical significance of these pathogens on our society.
 If you’re interested in becoming a veterinarian, historian, doctor or scientist, this is the perfect class to get you started!